sanja18/pirl/README.md

 Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://release.pirl.io
+Binary archives are published at http://release.pirl.io

 ## Building the source

-For prerequisites and detailed build instructions please read the Once the dependencies are installed, run
+Once the dependencies are installed, run

     `make pirl`